newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/landlord-site-safety-permits.md

 ## Safety Permits

 * **Fire protection permits:** Get fire protection or burglar alarm permits from your local fire department
-* **`Lead-safe certification|lead-safe-certification`:** If your property was built before 1978, get an inspection and certification that confirms it's free of lead hazards
+* **`Lead-safe, lead-free, or lead-hazard free certificate|lead-safe-certification`:** If you're required to get a lead paint inspection, the type of certificate you get will depend on your inspection results
 * **`Certificate of Occupancy or Approval|certificate-occupancy`:** After construction or renovation, get a Certificate of Occupancy or Approval from your local building department
 * **`Life Hazard Use|life-hazard-use` or `Non-Life Hazard Use|non-life-hazard-use` registration**: If your business is a Life Hazard Use, [register with the State Division of Fire Safety](https://firesolutions.dca.nj.gov/).
 If your business is a Non-Life Hazard Use, register with your `Local Enforcing Agency|lea` .
 What you register as depends on whether your business poses a significant fire hazard.